Senior Director of Individual Philanthropy 618-975-6734

 It is inspiring and empowering to know that there are people who share my concern about the health of our planet and its inhabitants.
 I am blessed and feel called to work with you and others to protect and restore it.

 Brian holds a B.A. in Economics from Allegheny College and MBA from McKendree University and works from a home office outside of St. Louis, Missouri.
-Married since 2004 to Anne Dulski, Brian has two children, Enola (2009) and Charles (2010) and enjoys coaching baseball, playing softball, but would always prefer to be out taking a walk in the woods with his two canine companions Maggie and Ruby.
+Married since 2004 to Anne Dulski, Brian has two children, Enola (2009) and Charles (2010), and enjoys coaching baseball and playing softball, but would always prefer to be out taking a walk in the woods with his two canine companions Maggie and Ruby.

 President and CEO Collin O’Mara reveals in a TEDx Talk why it is essential to connect our children and future generations with wildlife and the outdoors—and how doing so is good for our health, economy, and environment.Watch Now